noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 Figure 1 shows the measured and predicted
 ###### Trends, patterns or relationships

 In the 'Dry, Current' column, it can be observed that $CO_2$ is the largest components in emissions and is present in all fuel blends.
 However, the amount of $CO_2$ in each fuel's emissions varies significantly.
-Regular Unleaded Gasoline releases over 500 grams $CO_2$ per mile while E95 releases 20% less, at 400 grams per mile.
+Regular Unleaded Gasoline released just over 500 grams $CO_2$ per mile ($311g/km$)while E95 released 20% less, at 400 grams per mile ($249g/km$).

-Clearly as the ethanol content of the fuel increases, net  $CO_2$  emissions decrease.

-Additionally, since this data compares a fixed volume of $CO_2$ with an average, fixed, amount of energy, no adjustments have to be made to compensate for the lower energy-per-mole of ethanol in comparison to standard unleaded petrol.
+Since this data compares a fixed volume of $CO_2$ with an average, fixed, amount of energy, no adjustments have to be made to compensate for the lower energy-per-mole of ethanol in comparison to standard unleaded petrol.

 ###### Limitations
 - Assumed that amount of $CO_2$ released in production remains constant. may vary between gasoline and ethanol.
 Not really a limitation of evidence though... self imposed due to lack of evidence.
 - CO^2  is likley less due to the fact that the crops it is made of absorb co2 from the atmosphere
+- Study Does not provide exact numbers.
+Results retrieved visually from graph
+- Not a specified driving cycle.
+Unknown how hard they were accelerating etc

 ##### *Analysis 2* of qualitative and quantitative data that identifies
 ###### Relevant evidence